mik4el/gadget-eddystone-scanner/README.md

 # gadget-eddystone-scanner
+NOTE: This is currently not working due to version mismatches in eddystone-beacon and latest docker images.

 Use a raspberry pi 3 to scan nearby eddystone beacons with TLM frames and upload to web service.
 Based on https://github.com/sandeepmistry/node-eddystone-beacon-scanner/.

 ## To run on raspi